ckipp01/chris-kipp.io/ukrainian/verbs.md

 бути deserves a mention here since it's either used so often or implied so often and actually omitted.

-For example when we are using present tense to say that someone or something _is_ something, we always emit є, which is the conjugation for all present tense usages.
+For example when we are using present tense to say that someone or something _is_ something, we always omit є, which is the conjugation for all present tense usages.

 We say: